armanfm/oracle-terra-dourada/README.md

 - full sensor integration
 - independent data capture without servers
 - media + sensors + GPS fused into one proof
-- ability to operate in isolated or censored environments
+- operation in isolated or censored environments

 It is:

-# 🔥 **a sovereign oracle you can carry in your pocket.**
+🔥 **a sovereign oracle you can carry in your pocket.**

+---

+## 📚 Documentation & Project Status

+- Oracle MVP completed (**v1.0.1**)
+- Current focus: **deterministic agents**
+- Security, cryptography, and trust model:
+  - `docs/security/`
+- Architecture and verification flow:
+  - `docs/architecture/`
+- Roadmap and milestones:
+  - `docs/roadmap/`

 ---